enix/kube-image-keeper/README.md

 This logic isn't implemented by the kuik controllers or webhook directly, but through Kubernetes' standard webhook object selectors.
 In other words, these parameters end up in the `MutatingWebhookConfiguration` template to filter which pods get presented to kuik's webhook.
 When the webhook rewrites the images for a pod, it adds a label to that pod, and the kuik controllers then rely on that label to know which `CachedImages` resources to create.

+Keep in mind that kuik will ignore pods scheduled into its own namespace (This mechanism is configured by the command line parameter `ignore-namespace`).

 ### Cache persistence & garbage collection

 Persistence is disabled by default.
 You can enable it by setting the Helm value `registry.persistence.enabled=true` and setting `registry.persistence.size` to the desired size (20 GiB by default).